DenmarkOfficial Name: Kingdom of Denmark

 Use of seat belts is mandatory for drivers and all passengers.
 Children under three years of age or under 135 cm in height must be secured with approved safety equipment appropriate to the child’s age, size, and weight.

-Driving any vehicle, including bicycles, under the influence of alcohol or drugs is considered a very serious offense.
+Driving any vehicle, including a bicycle, under the influence of alcohol or drugs is considered a very serious offense.
 The rules are stringently enforced and violations can result in stiff fines and jail sentences.
 It is against to law to drive while using a hand-held cell phone.

 AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the government of Denmark’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Denmark’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.